shaneknapp/docs/_sources/content/admin/new_image.md

 always be `us-central1-docker.pkg.dev/cal-icor-hubs/user-images/<image-name>` and the image name will always be the same as the repo:  `<hubname>-user-image`.

-## Your Fork's Repository Settings
+## Disable Your Fork's Repository Settings

 Now you will want to disable Github Actions for your fork of the image repo.
 If you don't, whenever you push PRs to the root repo the workflows *in your